Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 - fibrolamellar hepatocellular cancer - a type of primary liver cancer

-- melanoma of the eye
+- rare melanoma

 - penile cancer